1amageek/Pring/README.md

 ## Feature 🎊

-☑️ You can define Firestore's Document scheme.
+☑️ You can define Firestore's Document scheme.<br>
-☑️ Of course type safety.
+☑️ Of course type safety.<br>
-☑️ It seamlessly works with Firestore and Storage.
+☑️ It seamlessly works with Firestore and Storage.<br>
-☑️ You can easily associate subcollections.
+☑️ You can easily associate subcollections.<br>
-☑️ Support GeoPoint.
+☑️ Support GeoPoint.<br>

 ## Usage